 - The personality of your pets - are there any behavioural traits that your sitter should be aware of

-- Can your pets be left alone? - whilst not tourists sitters do like to explore the locale if and when they get the opportunity, mention how long the pets can be left on their own
+- Can your pets be left alone? - whilst not tourists, sitters do like to explore the local area if and when they get the opportunity, so make sure to mention how long the pets can be left on their own

 - Medication or special care - do your pets take any medication or do they require any special care

 In this section, you should also include information about the day-to-day running of the house.
 You could mention things about collecting the mail, taking out the bins or watering the garden.
 There may be things you do on a daily basis that you don’t think are worth mentioning, but if you want to find your perfect sitter, list everything required of them so there are no surprises for the sitter when they arrive.